← Back to Blog

 Several factors drive state-level rate variation:

-**Lender competition.** States with more active lender markets — particularly those with robust credit union penetration and online lender presence — tend to have more competitive pricing.
-Pennsylvania, for example, has a dense mix of community banks, credit unions, and national lenders all competing for business.
+Lender competition.
+States with more active lender markets — particularly those with robust credit union penetration, regional banks, mortgage brokers and online lender presence — tend to have more competitive pricing.
+But do not assume a state label wins by itself.
+A strong quote in a "high-cost" state can beat a lazy quote in a supposedly cheap state.

 Foreclosure laws.
 States with judicial foreclosure processes (where courts must approve the process) create more risk for lenders, which can show up in slightly higher rates.
 Non-judicial states move faster, reducing lender exposure.

-**Average loan sizes.** High-cost states like California and New York tend to involve larger loan amounts.
-Jumbo loans (above $806,500 in 2026) price differently than conforming loans.
+Average loan sizes.
+High-cost states like California and New York tend to involve larger loan amounts.
+Jumbo loans (above $832,750 in most counties in 2026) price differently than conforming loans.

 State-level regulations.
 Some states cap certain fees or require additional lender disclosures, which can affect how lenders price their products.

-The most actionable takeaway: within any state, the variation between lenders is far larger than the variation between states.
-Shopping aggressively in Alaska will almost always beat not shopping in Pennsylvania.
+The most actionable takeaway: within any state, the variation between lenders is often larger than the variation between states.
+Shopping aggressively in a higher-cost market can beat accepting the first quote in a lower-cost market.

 What Actually Determines Your Personal Rate